Using the Iceberg framework in AWS Glue

 .
 For more information

-about the AWS Glue Data Catalog, see Data Catalog and
+about the AWS Glue Data Catalog, see Data discovery and cataloging in AWS Glue.

 If you are not using the AWS Glue Data Catalog, you will need to provision a catalog through the Spark APIs.
 For more